 The seeds of C. micronesica were a traditional food source on Guam until the 1960s, but they contain a potentially dangerous neurotoxin and should not be consumed.

 I repeat – do not eat any part of your cycads, they contain a toxin called cycasin that can cause liver failure in humans and animals.
 They are ornamentals only!

 Sago grows slowly when confined to a pot, and it is also a favorite choice for bonsai.

-Gardeners located within or north of USDA Hardiness Zone 8a must grow these ancient wonders in pots and bring them indoors to overwinter, but those of us in zones 8-10 get to enjoy them in our landscapes.
+Gardeners located within or north of USDA Hardiness Zone 8a must grow these ancient wonders in pots and bring them indoors to overwinter, but those of us in Zones 8a to 11b get to enjoy them in our landscapes year-round.

-This plant can be propagated via division, as well.
-New clusters may form near the base of the plant.
-These suckers or pups can be cut off and planted elsewhere, or shared with fellow gardeners.
+For the first method, you may notice new clusters forming near the base of the plant.
+These pups can be cut off and planted elsewhere, or shared with fellow gardeners.

-In the spring or fall, clear the dirt from around the base of the pup.
-Grasp the base of the pup and gently wiggle it to pop it off.
-If it’s grown too large, you may have to cut it off with a clean, sharp gardening knife.
+In the spring or fall, clear the dirt from around the base of each pup.
+Grasp the base of a pup and gently wiggle it to pop it off.
+If it has already grown too large, you may have to cut it off with a clean, sharp gardening knife.